 (b) notify those members of the name of any person selected (whether under clause 23(3)(a) or (b)) as safety and health representative for the designated work group within a reasonable time after the selection is made.

+[Clause 26 inserted by No. 13 of 2005 s.
+32.]

 27. Term of office

 (1) A safety and health representative for a designated work group holds office —